marionnewlevant/craft-twig_perversion/README.md

-# MN Twig Perversion plugin for Craft CMS
+# Twig Perversion plugin for Craft CMS

 Making twig do things it really shouldn&#39;t.
 Twig is not intended to be a general purpose programming language, and there are some things that really don't belong in the language.
 This plugin adds a few of those things anyway.

 - {% break %}, {% continue %}, and {% return %} tags
 - `is numeric` test
 - `json_decode` filter
-- `array_splice` filter
-- `date_from_string` filter

 ## Installation

-To install MN Twig Perversion, follow these steps:

-1. Download & unzip the file and place the `mntwigperversion` directory into your `craft/plugins` directory
+1. Install with Composer via `composer require marionnewlevant/twig-perversion` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

-MN Twig Perversion works on Craft 2.4.x, Craft 2.5.x, Craft 2.6.x, and probably earlier versions as well.

-## Using MN Twig Perversion
+## Using Twig Perversion

 ### Tags